-- growth rates than otherwise, with a potential vicious cycle of slower growth, slower savings, slower investment, etc. - In these circumstances, higher real interest rates could attract capital flows to "aging countries and regions" with adverse effects on investment growth and thus the GDP growth rates of emerging and developing countries and regions with younger populations, such as Sub-Saharan Africa and the Middle East and North Africa (MENA).
+Furthermore, public savings is likely to decline, as discussed in section C below, further aggravating the trend.
+In addition, higher real interest rates could attract capital flows to "aging countries and regions" with adverse effects on investment growth and thus GDP growth rates of emerging and developing countries and regions with younger populations, such as Sub-Saharan Africa and the Middle East and North Africa (MENA).

 The conclusion that slower growth of personal savings would lead real interest rates to rise and the growth of total investment to slow holds if the participation in the labor force of workers aged 65 and above is the same as assumed in the baseline scenario.
-However, if that labor participation rate is higher, GDP growth would be higher and this would lead to higher personal savings as seen above.
-The net effect of increased taxation and a S = a T + b Y where T is increased taxation and Y is higher income from increased participation.
+However, if that labor participation rate is higher, GDP growth would be higher and lead to higher personal savings, as discussed above.
+The net effect of increased taxation to keep public sector deficits from growing, (see the next section) and a higher labor force participation rate by workers aged 65 and above (i.e., higher GDP growth) on personal savings will depend on the relative size of each trend.

-Personal savings can also be influenced by the expectation for the financial outlook of the national security system, i.e., would the system move into unsustainable deficits, which would lead to gradual reductions in retirement benefits through a combination of lower retirement payments and higher (larger and/or longer contributions)?
+The expected financial outlook of the national security system can also influence personal savings.
+For instance, would the system move into unsustainable deficits and therefore lead to gradual reductions in retirement benefits through a combination of lower retirement payments and higher (larger and/or longer contributions)?

-From an individual point of view, it is interesting to note that personal savings may be affected by the reasons for aging (declining fertility, increasing longevity) and the types of pension systems (defined contributions, defined benefits, defined annuities).19 For instance, when increasing longevity is the main cause for aging, its effects on saving are ambiguous, irrespective of the pension system, as a longer lifespan induces higher personal savings but this effect could be weakened or even reversed by working longer.
+From an individual point of view, it is interesting to note that decisions about personal savings may be affected by aging (declining fertility, increasing longevity) and the types of pension systems (defined contributions, defined benefits, defined annuities).
 When declining fertility is the main cause for aging, its effects on personal saving are positive, as individuals save more because the decline in the relative number of contributors would result in lower pension benefits (defined contributions) or higher contributions would be necessary to keep benefits unchanged (defined benefits).
-See higher labor force participation rate by workers aged 65 and above (i.e., higher GDP growth) on personal savings will be uncertain.
-It will depend on the relative size of the elasticities (a and b).
+See subsection "Policy response and growth" for a discussion from a macroeconomic point of view.